List 2/4 of sports events affected by coronavirus pandemic

 England vs. Ireland 3 ODIs in September moved to July 30-Aug.
 4.

-Indian Premier League, due to start on March 29, postponed to April 15.
-From April 16 suspended.
+Indian Premier League, due to start on March 29, postponed to April 15 postponed to United Arab Emirates from Sept.
+19-Nov.
+10.

 English County Championship, due to start on April 12 delayed.